juji-io/datalevin/README.md

 good, writing 100K datoms to disk in less than a second; the same data can also be transacted as a whole in less than 2 seconds.

 If transacting one datom or a few datoms at a time, it is much slower.
 Each transaction syncs to disk, so it is inherently slow.
-Also, the current implementation does a lot of reads during transaction.
 Because LMDB does copy on write and never overwrites data that are being read, large write amplification can occur.
-The advice is to write data in larger batch and in fewer transactions.
+The advice is to write data in larger batch.

 In short, Datalevin is quite usable for small or medium projects right now.